 Why do people punish others when it costs them to do so?
 This is one of the most important questions in social life.
-Society occasionally holds together because people are confident they can’t cheat without being punished by bystanders.
+We tend to do the right thing when we are confident that we can’t cheat without being punished by bystanders.
+This helps hold society together.
+People who punish despite there being no social benefit, indulge in something called antisocial punishment.
+This creates a big problem.
+This is a major concern for anyone wanting a robust society.

-An interesting take on the problem was studied by Herrmann, Thoni and Gachter (2008).
+Herrmann, Thoni and Gaechter (2008) have an interesting take on the problem.
 These authors ran public goods games in 16 societies from Riyadh to Melbourne.
-In a public goods game participants can choose to contribute (or not) to a public good which benefits everyone.
-The problem is that the personally best action is not to contribute at all and just accept the benefits that come from everyone else’s contributions.
-Punishment matters because in the game after contributions are declared participants can choose to punish.
-The participant’s won’t play with the same group again so, given punishing others costs you, it isn’t in your financial best interests to punish.
-People still regularly punish however.
+In these games, participants can choose to contribute (or not) to a public good.
+This good benefits everyone.
+The problem is that the personally best action is not to contribute at all.
+Selfish optimization suggests just accepting the benefits that come from everyone else’s contributions.

-After showing the existence of antisocial punishment they go on to consider why some groups showed a lot more antisocial punishment than others.
-The general logic seems reasonable, greater social ties mean punishment is more pro, and less anti, social.
-(Their actual model feels a little ad hoc.
-They look at pre-existing differences between societies and without the ability to manipulate differences they can be less confident they have the correct explanation.)
+After showing the existence of antisocial punishment the authors go on to consider why some groups showed a lot more antisocial punishment than others.
+The general logic seems reasonable.
+Greater social ties mean punishment is more pro-, and less anti-, social.

-Still the paper is interesting.
-The take away message is hard to argue with — punisment can keep society together but not when punishment is perceived as unfair.
+Still, the paper is interesting.
+The take away message is hard to argue with.
+Our response to the threat of punishment can help maintain society.
+Yet punishment is counterproductive when it is perceived as unfair.